Fully Adaptive Composition in Differential Privacy: Privacy Odometers

-Unfortunately, as noted by \citet{kasiviswanathan2014semantics} (in which pDP is called \textit{point-wise indistinguishability}), pDP is a strictly stronger notion than differential privacy.
+Unfortunately, as noted by \citet{kasiviswanathan2014semantics} (in which pDP is called \textit{point-wise indistinguishability}), pDP is a strictly stronger notion than DP.
 In particular, if an algorithm is $(\epsilon, \delta)$-pDP, it is also $(\epsilon, \delta)$-DP.
 The converse in general requires a costly conversion.